Background pattern

 Pregnancy and breastfeeding

-This information is not relevant as Alfuzosina STADA 10 mg is only used in men.
+This information is not relevant, as Alfuzosina STADA 10 mg is only used in men.

-Driving and operating machines
+Driving and using machines

 Alfuzosina STADA 10 mg prolonged-release tablets EFG contain lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-3. How to Take Alfuzosina STADA
+3. How to take Alfuzosina STADA

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-If in doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medication indicated by your doctor.
+If you are in doubt, consult your doctor or pharmacist again.

 Adults:

-Older patients:
+Elderly patients:

 Patients with kidney problems: